muldjord/skyscraper/README.md

 * ONLINE: igdb.com
 * LOCAL: localdb (scrapes exclusively from cached resources.
 Read more [here](#local-database-features))
 * LOCAL: import (imports resources into the local cache.
 Read more about this [here](import/README.md))
+* LOCAL: esgamelist (by "mgerhardy".
+Scrapes data from an EmulationStation gameslist)

 ...
 More scraping sources will be added in future releases!